elierotenberg/coding-styles/es6.md

 ## Functions

-- Use named function declarations instead of anonymous functions by default.
+- Regular (named and hoisted) unction declarations SHOULD be used instead of anonymous functions by default.

-- If you need to use an anonymous function, use the arrow function syntax by default.
+- When using anonymous functions, arrow function SHOULD be used instead of anonymous `function`.

-- If you really need to use a non-arrow, anonymous function, always give it a name.
+- When using 'anonymous' `function`, a name MUST be given.

 ```js
 const a = [1, 2, 3];